unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/running_jobs.rst.txt

     #PBS -j oe
     #PBS -o /home/z1234567/results/Output_Report

-When a job starts, it needs to know where to save it's output and do it's work.
+When a job starts, it needs to know where to save its output and do its work.
 This is called the *current working directory*.
 By default the job scheduler will make your *current working directory* your home directory (:code:`/home/z1234567`).
 This isn't likely or ideal and is important that each job sets its current working directory appropriately.
 There are a couple of ways to do this, the easiest is to set the *current working directory* to the directory you are in when you execute :code:`qsub` by using

 .. code-block:: bash